 Having a panic attack now?
 Try these tips for coping with panic attacks.

 You may also find that breathing exercises help.

 Should you see your doctor about panic attacks?

-A panic attack can make you feel like you’re about to die but it's usually harmless once the symptoms pass.
+A panic attack can make you feel like you're about to collapse or even die, but it's usually harmless.
 However, in some cases, you may need medical advice to rule out an underlying physical cause.

-- Your panic attack continues after following these breathing techniques for 20 minutes.
+- Your panic attack continues after doing 20 minutes of slow breathing.

 - You still feel unwell after your breathing returns to normal.